cloudify-cosmo/docs.getcloudify.org/content/manager/upload-blueprint.md

 For the Manager to be able to deploy your blueprint, you need to upload it to the manager.
 You can upload a blueprint using the CLI or the Web UI.

-If you haven't already written a blueprint, you can either [write one now]({{< relref "intro/blueprints.md" >}}) or you can download an [example blueprint](https://github.com/cloudify-cosmo/cloudify-nodecellar-example) for you to upload.
+If you haven't already written a blueprint, you can either [write one now]({{ relRef("intro/blueprints.md") }}) or you can download an [example blueprint](https://github.com/cloudify-cosmo/cloudify-nodecellar-example) for you to upload.

 ## Uploading via the CLI